 Alphabet will be run by Google’s current leaders, including Chief Executive Larry Page,co-founder Sergey Brin and Chief Financial Officer Ruth Porat.

-Alphabet’s new Google subsidiary—including the search business, YouTube and the Android and Chrome operating systems—will be led by Sundar Pichai, who has been in charge of product and engineering for Google’s Internet businesses.
+Alphabet’s new Google subsidiary—including the search business, YouTube and the Android and Chrome operating systems—will be led by Sundar Pichai, who has been in charge of product and engineering for Google’s Internet businesses, so If you’re looking for products to sell its worth checking out this Helium 10 review.

 The move reflects the co-founders’ view that the company, which is now worth some $445 billion, has become more complex to manage as it pursues potentially big new businesses in industries far from Google’s search-engine roots.